 - 70 percent said workplace stress negatively impacted their personal relationships

 Unfortunately, your workers are not likely to be forthcoming about the stress or anxiety they are feeling at work.
-Many employees fear repercussions of not being able to handle the work assigned and carry their own weight.
-No one wants to be labelled as weak or potentially endanger any chance at a promotion or raise.
-So instead of being honest about the pressure they feel, many may turn to drugs, alcohol, binge eating or any number of other unhealthy practices to reduce stress and anxiety.
+Many employees fear the repercussions of not being able to handle the work assigned and carry their own weight.
+No one wants to be labeled as weak or potentially endanger any chance at a promotion or raise.
+So instead of being honest about the pressure they feel, many may turn to drugs, alcohol, binge eating, or any number of other unhealthy practices to reduce stress and anxiety.

 10 Ways to Reduce Workplace Stress and Anxiety